 Where have Syrian refugees gone?

-Turkey has the most Syrian refugees with close to 3.6 million.
-Lebanon has more than 950,000 refugees, followed by Jordan with almost 675,000.
-Iraq has a quarter million Syrian refugees and Egypt is home to more than 132,000 Syrian refugees.
+As of March 2021, Turkey has the most Syrian refugees with more than 3.6 million.
+Lebanon has more than 1 million refugees, followed by Jordan with over 660,000.
+Iraq has almost a quarter million Syrian refugees and Egypt is home to more than 130,000 Syrian refugees.

 Why can’t Syrians stay in their country?